COSC3020/mergesort-KobeLimon21/README.md

 https://github.com/COSC3020/mergesort-AaronATM/blob/main/code.js

-used for inspiration in the implemenation of the merge function as I was very lost
+used for inspiration in the implemenation of the merge function as I was very lost how to do non recursively

 TA Ali - helped me break down the first "half" of the repo above